zicklag/docs-1/docs/cloud/accounts.md

+---
+description: Creating an Account is easy and free.
+Your Account gives you SuperAdmin access to your Teams and Projects on Directus Cloud, enabling you to create and manage Teams, Team Members, Projects, and Project Billing.
+readTime: 12 minutes
+---

 # Cloud Accounts

 > Creating an Account is easy and free.
 Your Account gives you SuperAdmin access to your Teams and Projects on Directus